-It might surprise you to discover that the Shark WV200UK and WV251 actually has very powerful suction that isn’t far behind what a full-size Shark is able to offer.
-I was really impressed by the suction it provided, and couldn’t wait to put it to the test.
+It might surprise you to discover that the Shark WV200UK and WV251 actually has very powerful suction.

 On hard floors, it did very well indeed.
 It was able to pick up chunky and fine debris alike, and even reached right into the grooves of my tiled kitchen floor.

-It did need a few passes, but I put this down to the fact that it is a handheld model and so doesn’t have the same width or reach as a standard.
+It did need a few passes, but I put this down to the fact that it is a handheld model and so doesn’t have the same width as a regular handheld.